A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Abstract

 \section{Abstract}

 Networks and temporal point processes serve as fundamental building blocks for modeling complex dynamic relational data in various domains.
 We propose the \emph{latent space Hawkes (LSH)} model, a novel generative model for continuous-time networks of relational events, using a latent space representation for nodes.
 We model relational events between nodes using mutually exciting Hawkes processes with baseline intensities dependent upon the distances between the nodes in the latent space and sender and receiver specific effects.
-We propose an alternating minimization algorithm to jointly estimate the latent positions of the nodes and other model parameters.
-We demonstrate that our proposed LSH model can replicate many features observed in real temporal networks including reciprocity and transitivity, while also achieves superior prediction accuracy and provides more interpretability compared to existing models.
+We demonstrate that our proposed LSH model can replicate many features observed in real temporal networks including reciprocity and transitivity, while also achieving superior prediction accuracy and providing more interpretable fits than existing models.